 Necessary Supplies

 When selecting a cleaner, make sure that you use something that won’t do more harm than good.
-For example, if you have cast iron grill grates that require seasoning, even a natural cleaner like vinegar can strip away your non-stick layer.
-In most cases, you will need little more than warm, lightly soapy water to get the job done.
-Finally, it doesn’t hurt to have gloves, and it’s even better if they’re silicone or otherwise heat-resistant.
+For example, if you have cast-iron grill grates that require seasoning, even a natural cleaner like vinegar can strip away your non-stick layer.
+In most cases, a simple solution of warm, lightly soapy water is often the best choice for daily care.
+Always remember to use protective gear, ideally D, to ensure staff safety during the process.

 Re-Seasoning Your Grill